Woke up to the sounds of rain and snoring. Another traveler had joined our room overnight.

 We then located an eerie statue dedicated to the Franz Kafka who was born and resided in the city until his death.

 Oddly enough, he wasn’t published during his lifetime and as such directed his friend to burn his writings upon his death.
-Lucky for us all, his friend read everything and decided not to burn anything but publish them.
+Lucky for us all, his friend read everything and decided not to publish them.

 There are 2 Kafka statues in the city and we were at the one of a man in a top hat sitting on a creature’s shoulder, but it didn’t have a head, hands or feet.